 What is Cross Origin Resource Sharing Header or CORS header?
 CORS stands for Cross Origin Resource Sharing.
-It’s a W3 specification that outlines a mechanism to enable a client to communicate in a cross domain or cross origin scenario.
+It’s a W3 specification that outlines a mechanism to enable a client to communicate in a cross-domain or cross-origin scenario.

 What is CORS?

-CORS explained with example
+CORS explained with an example

 CORS in Action Scenarios

 Cross-origin requests can be broadly divided into the following categories (Reference:- Mozilla article):-